Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Conclusion and Discussion

 \SAVE{Note $I(\Ew,\eta)$, for a range of $E$ and $\eta$, can be evaluated and tabulated once and for all.
 A side result of our fits is estimates of the inverse lifetimes $\eta_\coh$ and $\eta_bos$ of the $d$-wave quasiparticles in both energy windows, which gives a consistency check on our using a formalism based on well-defined quasiparticles.}

-In an $s$-wave superconductor with a dispersionless boson \LATER{SP still would numerically check this: need to check is $\Sigma(\Ew)$ indep of $\Ew$ for s-wave?} such as ours, the boson feature would cancel completely in our weak-coupling treatment. \SAVE{(Much as the \LDOS~ signature vanishes for the Kohn anomaly of the electron dispersion in normal metals. (due to phonon coupling).
-A glitch is certainly present in the dispersion relation, but the increased number of levels in that energy interval is exactly canceled by the decreased quasiparticle weight.)} This may have motivated suggestions \cite{Pilgram,Carbotte2} that the observed phonon mode was an artifact localized in a surface barrier. \SAVE{(rather than in the superconducting CuO$_2$ layer)} However, we found the $d$-wave quasiparticle dispersion is non-uniform enough to make $\Sigmaa(\Ew)$ nonconstant in $\Ew$ thus producing an \LDOS~ feature. \SAVE{47 Alternate (and better) version, merge with the above paragraph: Sumi noted 26oct12.} As noted after, Eq.~\eqref{eq:selfenergy} so long as we have a momentum-independent electron-phonon coupling to an Einstein oscillator, no off-diagonal self-energy contribution is generated, and hence the $d$-wave gap is {\it not} renormalized.
+\LATER{1 To be re-examined.
+This was one of our earliest investigations in the boson project.
+In the case of an $s$-wave superconductor (i.e. $\Delta(\kvec)$ independent of $\kvec$), and with a dispersionless boson such as ours, the boson feature would cancel completely in our weak-coupling treatment, much as the \LDOS~ signature vanishes for the Kohn anomaly of the electron dispersion in normal metals.
+(A glitch is certainly present in the dispersion relation, but the increased number of levels in that energy interval is exactly canceled by the decreased quasiparticle weight.)
+This may have motivated suggestions \cite{Pilgram,Carbotte2} that the observed boson mode was an artifact localized in a surface barrier, (rather than in the superconducting CuO$_2$ layer).
+We wrote in the 2012 drafts that it followed from ``$\Sigma(\Ew)$ is independent of $\Ew$ for s-wave'' but SP is doubtful of that and wanted to check it numerically.
+Anyhow, the idea is that the $d$-wave quasiparticle dispersion is non-uniform enough to make $\Sigmaa(\Ew)$ nonconstant in $\Ew$ thus producing an \LDOS~ feature.}

 Our approach was agnostic as to the pairing mechanism.
-If the fitted $g$ respects the weak-coupling assumption, as we found, it can be inferred that the boson producing the STM feature is {\it not} contributing to the pairing; if the weak-coupling assumption is violated, we can only conclude that the boson \emph{perhaps} plays a role in the mechanism.
-To resolve that question, one must see if a proper strong-coupling Eliashberg calculation predicts a pairing amplitude $\Delta_0$ comparable to the observed value.
+If the fitted $g$ respects the weak-coupling assumption - as we found for a typical spectrum - it can be inferred that the boson producing the STM feature is {\it not} contributing significantly to the pairing; if the weak-coupling assumption were to be violated, we can only conclude that the boson \emph{perhaps} plays a role in the main mechanism.
+To resolve that question, one must see if a strong-coupling Eliashberg calculation predicts a pairing amplitude $\Delta_0$ comparable to the observed value.

 \SAVE{Ref.~\onlinecite{Jinho} performed a Fourier transform of the spatially-modulated strength of the boson mode motivated by the prior use of such Fourier transforms on the basic electronic \LDOS~ (in the presence of random scatterers) to back out the quasiparticle dispersion relation around its nodal points~\cite{McElroy}.
 Zhu and Balatsky~\cite{Zhu1,Zhu2}, using a model of the same form as our Eq.~\eqref{eq:HBCS}, numerically evaluated the wavevector dependences (and identified the best match with experiment among their family of models), but gave no analytical justification.
 Perhaps an extension of our small-damping theory to the wavevector dependence will yield a simple picture, in the spirit of the ``octet model'' explaining low-energy modulations in terms of the quasiparticle dispersion~\cite{McElroy}.
 However, in the presence of the well known disorder of pairing amplitude in BSCCO, it's not clear if this has anything to do with data.}